kristofkruller/BookingApp/README.md

 ### Development Env and manual start
 The project is set up for development with VS Code through WSL Debian.
 A launch.json file is included for debugging:
 - `Run and Debug - Ctrl+Shift+D` then you can start all services separately without containerized environment.
-- Run `docker-compose -f docker-compose.yml up db -d` this will set up the db as a separate container but without the other services.
+- Run `docker-compose -f docker-compose.yml up db` this will set up the db as a separate container but without the other services.
 You should seed it with `go run ./db-seeder/main.go`
 To let the services consume the env file you must modify files (implement godotenv.Load(), use env-flagging, etc.) this is not finished yet completely.

 ## Notes on possible improvements
-- Helper functions, types and code for general use must be regorganized to a "lib", with functionality like in every `main.go` the program exits gracefully or time handlers.
+- Helper functions, types and code for general use must be regorganized to a lib, with functionality like in every `main.go` the program exits gracefully or time handlers.
+- Error handling and logging should be ogranized to a service or lib also health checkers for db, and endpoints
+- Testcases
 - For large datasets, consider indexing the reserv_interval column in the reserv table.
 - Queries should be transferred into postgre as a function
 - Frontend should be one GUI with an nginx reverse proxy channeled to :443